Top 8 Fujifilm Cameras

 Best For: Professional and beginner creators who love a minimal and tactile shooting experience, especially for photography.

-Finally, the camera we've all been waiting for.
+Guys, this is it.
 It's the most anticipated sequel to the super popular and discontinued Fujifilm X100V.

 The only drawback, I'd say, is the video; while it offers amazing features like up to 6-stops of image stabilization, a built-in 4-stop ND filter, and breathtaking 6.2k 29p 10-bit video — the ergonomic build is better suited for photo nerds.